How I transitioned from being a developer to a product manager at Amazon

 You don’t have to have a particular degree to qualify for a product management job or be a good PM.
 However, a degree could facilitate you to get the job.
 For example, a PM working on very technical products (for example, Big Data or Infrastructure products) would need to understand technical concepts and processes.
 Technical expertise is also useful to gain respect from the broader team, that is likely to be very technical.
 A technical degree can help bridge that gap, but if you work hard, learn through other means such as online MOOCs, or learn on the job — you can be just as knowledgable about any tech subject as anybody with a CS degree.

-“So, what I can I do to become a PM?”
+“So, what can I do to become a Product Manager?”

 To change career paths or become an expert at anything — you need to constantly learn.
 First, to be a great PM, you must be very passionate about products.
 Product Hunt and Hacker News are great places to stay up to date on latest product launches and tech news.
 Try out new products that interest you.
 Form an opinion about them.
 Read books, articles and blog posts on new products, tech, product management, design, growth hacking — anything you’re interested in.
 Listen to podcasts on building products.
 (I’ll curate a list of my favorite books, blogs and podcasts soon).

 Network, network, network!
 Attend meet-ups where you can talk to other PMs, designers, growth hackers, engineers and entrepreneurs.
 If you’re in Silicon Valley, I’d recommend the Lean Product & Lean UX meetup.
 Hackathons are also a great way to network and build products.
 Networking will help you learn from experts and grow your job referral connections.
 It’s also a great way to connect with mentors.